wp-plugins/scrollto-top/readme.txt

 == Changelog ==

+= 1.2.1 =
+* Fixed small CSS issue with some sites that created a white bar.

 = 1.2 =
 * Upgrading scrollTo to 1.4.3
-* Reworking plugin to work with localScroll

 = 1.1.2 =
 * Added option for specifying the icon's container element.